CP1404/Practicals/prac_02/README.md

 ![GitHub new pull request](../images/githubnewpullrequest.png)

-- In the next screen, change the text in the text box, which is whatever your last commit message was to "Review" and click the "Create pull request" button.
+- In the next screen, change the text in the text box (which is whatever your last commit message was) to "Review" and click the "Create pull request" button.
 - We'll learn more about Pull Requests (PRs) later, but for now just click on the name of your repo to return to the main page in GitHub.